 - Protein: 41 grams

 This smoky and savory stew is packed with peppers, sweet potato and crushed tomatoes, making this a nutrient-rich dish.
 The Spanish influence comes by way of olives and raisins.
-This may seem like an odd pairing to some but they cook into the stew, adding sweetness and a saltiness to each bite.
-Brown rice would make for a wonderful base to help soak up the broth.
+This may seem like an unexpected pairing to some but they cook into the stew, adding sweetness and a saltiness to each bite.
+Brown rice would make for a wonderful (and healthy) base to help soak up the broth.

 3. Chicken, Chickpeas and Chorizo Stew